SERVE

 SERVE was initiated in 1981 at UC Berkeley through the American Indian/Alaskan Native Program in Social Welfare.
 In 1999, the program was adopted by CalSWEC and grew into a statewide effort that operated from California State University, Stanislaus, where it helped to form collaborative working relationships with 67 of 110 California Tribal agencies.

 In summer 2011, SERVE was expanded and restructured in an effort to strategically increase statewide outreach and development efforts.
-It now operates from three distinct locations for the state’s Northern, Central and Southern regions.
+It now operates from three distinct locations for the state’s Northern, Central and Southern regions as part of the California Title IV-E Education Program hosted by UC Davis and UCLA in partnership with the California Department of Social Services.

 Contact Us